fzakaria/fzakaria.com/_posts/2020-11-12-debugging-a-jnr-ffi-bug-in-nix.md

 > This is a write-up of an issue I discovered when using more advanced features of Java within a Nix environment.
 Please refer to the GitHub issue [#103493](https://github.com/NixOS/nixpkgs/issues/103493) to see any ongoing process

 I have been onboarding several engineers to doing their development workflow using Nix; promising all the benefits of hermeticity & reproducibility.
-The biggest challenge is making sure that onboarding continues to be _seemless_.
+The biggest challenge is making sure that onboarding continues to be _seamless_.

 Therefore it's 🚨 *all hands on deck* when someone has encountered a SIGSEGV; especially since the environment is within the JVM.
 ```bash